-The Company's financial results are segmented into two separate reportable segments: food retailing, through wholly-owned Sobeys, and investments and other operations which includes (1) a 41.5 percent equity accounted interest in Crombie REIT; and (2) interests in Genstar.
-The Company's segmented financial information for fiscal 2017 and 2016 is contained in the "Consolidated Financial Statements", which is incorporated into this AIF by reference, a copy of which has been filed on SEDAR at www.sedar.com.
+The Company's financial results are segmented into two separate reportable segments: food retailing, through wholly-owned Sobeys, and investments and other operations.
+The Company's segmented financial information for fiscal 2018 and 2017 is contained in the "Consolidated Financial Statements", which is incorporated into this AIF by reference, a copy of which has been filed on SEDAR at www.sedar.com.